Does Stress Cause Acne? The Connection Between Stress and Breakouts

 • Delay healing

-• Increase the risk of acne marks
+• Increase the risk of post-acne marks

 If acne marks are a concern, read our guide on How to Remove Acne Marks .